Imber, St Giles Church

 HERITAGE HIGHLIGHTS: Medieval wall paintings

-St Giles dates to the 13th century, with the addition of a striking 14th-century tower with 5 pinnacles.
+St Giles dates to the 13th century, with the addition of a striking 14th-century tower with five pinnacles.
 The interior is unfurnished, allowing the bones of the building to be enjoyed.

 Look for 17th-century graffiti in the north porch, and the coat of arms to Walter, the 1st Lord Hungerford, above the piscina set into the porch wall.

 On either side of the doorway inside the church are remains of 15th-century wall paintings.
-To the left (west) of the doorway is an scene depicting Avarice from the Seven Deadly sins.
+To the left (west) of the doorway is a scene depicting Avarice from the Seven Deadly sins.
 To the right of the doorway is the Weighing of Souls.
-The nave arcade is decorated with much earlier 13th century paintings, with a chequerboard pattern interspersed with flowers and small quatrefoil patterns.
+The nave arcade is decorated with much earlier 13th-century paintings, with a chequerboard pattern interspersed with flowers and small quatrefoil patterns.

 In the shadows at the east end of the north aisle is a wall monument to John Wadman, lord of the manor in 1745.
 Very worn grave slabs set into the nave floor commemorate an earlier John Wadman, who died in 1688, and Sarah Harris (d.
 1663).
 There is a pair of 17th-century benches in the nave.